-- 1 Submits an Expression of Interest in Round 4 of the 2006/07 State Underground Power Program by nominating the following sections: - South section West Coast Drive from Beach Road through to Gull Street in Marmion. - North section from Gull Street to The Plaza in Sorrento - 2 Supports this project to proceed on the basis that the City recovers its portion of the costs from affected residents on the user pays principle.
+- 1 Submits an Expression of Interest in Round 4 of the 2006/07 State Underground Power Program by nominating the following sections: - South section West Coast Drive from Beach Road through to Gull Street in Marmion. - North section from Gull Street to The Plaza in Sorrento - 2 SUPPORTS this project to proceed on the basis that the City contributes 25% and recovers 25% of the portion of the costs from affected residents on a user pays principle, with the State Government contributing 50%.